woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

        channel: dev
 ```

-The step now triggers on main, but also if the target branch of a pull request is `main`.
+The step now triggers on `main`, but also if the target branch of a pull request is `main`.
 Add an event condition to limit it further to pushes on main only.

 Execute a step if the branch is `main` or `develop`: